-- Reading and Creating: study of texts producing analytical essays and creative pieces - 2.
-Reading and Comparing: compare ideas, issues and themes presented in 2 texts - Analysing and Presenting Argument: understanding the way argument is created and preparing oral presentations about an issue - 4.
+- 1. Reading and Exploring: study of texts producing analytical essays and creative pieces - 2.
+Crafting Texts: explore major themes, issues, and ideas from both primary and complementary texts. - 3.
+Exploring and Presenting Arguments: understanding the way argument is created and preparing oral presentations about an issue - 4.
 Listening to spoken English